Eleanor Anne Sternlof

 Eleanor and Paul were together avid beekeepers, vegetable gardeners, brewers of mead and motorcycle enthusiasts.
 She was a skilled seamstress, doll maker, canner and general DIYer who learned carpentry taking adult-ed classes at Housatonic Valley Regional High School.
 In 1977, while her two middle boys were students there, Eleanor took a job in the Superintendent’s Office and quickly became notorious for riding her motorcycle to work.
 She retired in 1992.

-In 1995, Eleanor and Paul bought a winter home on Fripp Island, South Carolina, and made many new friends.
-She volunteered for years there as a teaching aide at the public school and sang alto in the island choir.
-After Paul passed, she spent a decade plus traveling the world with a close-knit band of fellow adventurers.
-Eleanor moved back to White Hollow full-time in June 2020 and finally to Geer Village in Oct.
-2021.
+In 1995, Eleanor and Paul bought a winter home on Fripp Island in South Carolina and made many new friends.
+She volunteered for years there as a teaching aide in the public schools and sang alto in the island choir.
+Eleanor moved back to White Hollow full time in June 2020 and finally to Geer Village in October 2021.

-Eleanor is survived by her children; Karl Sternlof (Kerin Woods) of New London, Connecticut, Kurt Sternlof of Newton, Massachusetts, Mark Sternlof of Pittsfield, Massachusetts, and Erika Sternlof of Bath, Maine; her grandchildren, Emma Sternlof (Michael Conlin) of Durham, North Carolina, Nora Sternlof of Chicago, Illinois and Erik Sternlof of Newton, Massachusetts; her great grandchild Brian Conlin and her sister Evelyn Webber of Rochester, New York.
+Eleanor is survived by her children, Karl Sternlof (Kerin Woods) of New London, Connecticut, Kurt Sternlof of Newton, Massachusetts, Mark Sternlof of Pittsfield, Massachusetts, and Erika Sternlof of Bath, Maine; her grandchildren, Emma Sternlof (Michael Conlin) of Durham, North Carolina, Nora Sternlof of Chicago, Illinois and Erik Sternlof of Newton, Massachusetts; her great grandchild Brian Conlin and her sister Evelyn Webber of Rochester, New York.

 Memorial activities will be announced at a later date.
 The Kenny Funeral Home has care of all arrangements.